xtanaa001/Xiaoqi-Homepage/content/_index.md

 ## `Research Interests`

-My research spans various topics in online algorithms, algorithmic game theory, stochastic modeling, optimization, and learning, with a focus on applications in energy, transportation, and networks.
-The main theme of my research is to develop **algorithms and decisions under uncertainty** with provable performance guarantees, using mathematical tools from computer science, economics, and control.
+I study the interplay between algorithms, decisions, and uncertainty in networked  systems - especially in highly dynamic, strategic settings where multiple agents come together, interact and possibly pursue divergent or even conflicting objectives.
+The goal is to develop new decision-making tools and algorithms that can provide provable performance gurantees under different forms of uncertainty, using mathematical tools from computer science, optimization, economics, and control.

 For more details, see my selected recent publications below ([full publications](/publications_type)).